Chicago Public Library

 Call Number: Archives_BNL

 Bethel New Life has its origins in Bethel Lutheran Church, which was founded in 1891 to serve the German/Scandinavian populations in the West Side neighborhood of West Garfield Park.
 The area had been incorporated into Chicago only two years earlier.
-The community's focal point, Central Park (renamed Garfield Park in 1885 after the assassinated President), boasted a lagoon, bandstand, greenhouse, and golf course.
+The community's focal point, Garfield Park, boasted a lagoon, bandstand, greenhouse, and golf course.
 A racetrack was built at the corner of Madison and Pulaski (then Crawford Street), and the completion of an elevated train link to the Loop in the 1890s spurred the community's growth.

-By 1920, West Garfield Park was predominately inhabited by Chicagoans of Irish heritage with a small concentration of Russian Jews.
-There was heavy construction of new homes and apartment buildings in the area in the 1920s, and by 1930 the community reached its population peak of over 50,000--still principally Irish, but with more Russian Jews and many Italians who were moving in from neighborhoods to the east.
-According to the 1980 Local Community Fact Book, "A handful of blacks lived along Lake Street, the oldest industrial section of the community."
+There was heavy construction of new homes and apartment buildings in the area in the 1920s, and by 1930 the community reached its population peak of over 50,000 -- principally Irish, but also Russian Jews, Italians who were moving in from neighborhoods to the east, and African Americans who lived along Lake Street, the oldest industrial section of the community.

 In October 1983, Bethel New Life's board appointed a historic preservation committee to work with graduate students from the University of Illinois to explore the possibilities for the preservation of West Garfield Park's history--particularly architectural history.
 The committee recommended that the board not attempt historic district designation but encouraged grassroots preservation of local tradition and culture.
 The result was a project titled "Catch the West Garfield Spirit: Look Up, Look Around, and Be Proud."
 In 1983, Bethel successfully applied for an Illinois Humanities Council grant to "involve the Black community of Chicago's West Side in recovering the recent history of the area."
 With grant monies supplied by the National Endowment for the Humanities, the project known as "Looking Backward to Move Forward" was funded.